 Are you exploring an exciting and emerging area in MobileHCI?
-Consider organizing a workshop!
-Organizing a workshop is a great opportunity to move the field forward and build a community around emerging topics.
+Consider organizing a workshop.
+Organizing a workshop is a great opportunity to advance the field and foster a community around emerging topics.

 🗓️ Important Dates